 The most successful investors – people like Warren Buffett – focus on buying at one price and selling at a higher price, without worrying about where the stock will go after they sell.

 You’ll make your brain happier by taking the small but sure profit now, rather than risking it all to make a killing.
 As the best traders know, you’ll never go broke taking a profit.

 This is just the flip side of selling too soon.
 Traders want to get in at the lowest possible price in order to end up with the maximum return.
 Unfortunately, it’s a statistical crap shoot to hit the exact bottom price.

-What we recommend is to have a plan for buying and selling, and then stick to it.
-For more helping on planning your trades, check out our free Ultimate Guide to Trading Stocks.
+We recommend having a plan for buying and selling and then sticking to it.
+For more help in planning your trades, check out our free e-book: Ultimate Guide to Trading Stocks.

 FEAR #4 – MISSING OUT